Train from Milan Malpensa Airport to Venice

 Direct Trains from Milan Malpensa Airport to Venice

-There are no direct trains from Malpensa Airport outside Milan to Venice.
+There are no direct trains from Milan's Malpensa Airport to Venice.

 Amenities on the Trains from Milan Malpensa Airport to Venice

-The Malpensa Express trains are similar to subways or commuter trains, and so have no real amenities.
+The Malpensa Express trains are similar to subways or commuter trains, therefore they do not offer any amenities on board.

 On the Frecciabianca trains, there are also both 1st class and 2nd class cars.
 As with Frecciarossa trains, 1st class passengers get a free drink and a newspaper.
 Frecciabianca trains sometimes have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.

 The train station at Malpensa Airport is located in Terminal 1 of the airport.
 Tickets can be purchased either at the kiosk during regular hours, or from automated machines.
 Be sure to validate your ticket before you walk down onto the platform, as there are no validation machines on the platform or on the trains.